-Presented at the Society of Imaging Professional’s Archiving 2017 Conference.
+Presented at the Society for Imaging Science and Technology’s Archiving 2017 Conference.

 For software release notifications, please signup for the newsletter.

 Hembo Pagi, Archaeovision, Tallinn, Estonia

 Kadi Sikka, Estonian Photographic Heritage Society, Tallinn, Estonia

 Reflectance Transformation Imaging (RTI) has been used for cultural heritage documentation since its introduction by Tom Malzbender in 2001.
 The technique allows for the recording of 3D surface reflectance properties and visualise them as 2D interactive images.
 The method can be used to investigate objects in various lighting conditions to enhance small surface changes, to bring out cracks, tool marks, scratches, pencil impressions and many more features that are not visible to the naked eye.
 The method is a valuable tool when examining coins, writing tablets and daguerreotypes, as features such as fine polishing lines, retouches and deteriorations can be identified.

 In this paper, an outline of the RTI technique will be given and a case study will be provided that encompasses a new processing algorithm for RTI that can extract greater levels of information than was previously available.

 Raking light has been used for inspecting paintings and objects to gather information about the relief and surface topography .
 The effect of low angle light illumination, those that are almost parallel to the object surface, create strong shadows that enhance the visibility of small topographical changes.
 The same effect can now be digitally recreated through Reflectance Transformation Imaging (RTI) and is not limited to specific angles and directions, rather, all angles and all directions of the hemispherical space can be included.
 Through the addition of RTI examinations, users have the ability to relight an object digitally and the method can enhance the digital outputs via filters based on several mathematical algorithms.